hnfmr/getdata-cp/CodeBook.md

 Code Book:

-* Raw Data
-  The raw data set information, together with how attributes are obtained, are very thoroughly detailed at the original website: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+* The raw data set information, together with how attributes are obtained, is very thoroughly detailed at the original website: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 * Tidy Data
   - Subject ID, 1 to 30